Malaysia Airlines: Corporate logo

 In 1971, MSA split into two airlines, each with its own policies and objectives, leading to the birth of Malaysia's flag carrier, Malaysian Airline System (MAS).
 The name was chosen because, in abbreviated form, MAS (as in EMAS) in Malay means gold, to symbolise quality service.
 A corporate logo based on the wau bulan (moon kite) was eventually adopted in the following years.

 A new corporate logo designed by Dato' Johan Ariff of Johan Design Associates was introduced on 15 October 1987, retaining the essence of the moon kite, now with a sheared swept-back look painted in red (top) and blue (bottom).
 Along with the new corporate logo, a new type style – MALAYSIA, was created.
 It is italicised to slant parallel with the logo to accentuate speed as well as direction.
 Within this corporate typestyle, the letters M, A and S bear red clippings to denote the initials of the statutory name of the airline, Malaysian Airline System (MAS).
-They were added after the original design was rejected by former Prime Minister Mahathir Mohamad.
 The introduction of blue to the original red logo has national significance.

 Beginning 2010, all of Malaysia Airlines' new Airbus A330 and Boeing 737 aircraft sport the new standard airline livery featuring two strips of red and blue emerging from the bottom of the fuselage.
 The wau bulan on the tail was also refreshed.
 Although still featuring a sheared swept-back look with its colours in red and blue, its tails have been extended to appear twinned.
 Moreover, the airline's name on the fuselage is presented in full unlike before and it is entirely blue.